robfatland/nexus/bash/tunneling.md

 # ssh tunnels

-`ssh` tunnels enable us to log in to remote machines and even run `jupyter lab` by means of port forwarding.
+`ssh` tunnels enable us to log in to remote machines and run `jupyter lab` by means of port forwarding.
 [This lab](https://github.com/cloudbank-project/az-serverless-tutorial/blob/main/content/workstation/_index.md)
 walks through setting up **VS Code Server** in this manner.
 My notes are below under the heading [Using VSCode Server](#Using-VSCode-Server].

 ## Overview

 This page describes `ssh` tunnel use through the specific application of using a cloud virtual machine as a working Jupyter environment.
+These instructions were written using an Azure VM (hence the Username is `azureuser`) but they apply equally to other cloud platforms / remote VMs.
+On AWS the Ubuntu default username would be `ubuntu` rather than `azureuser`.

 Suppose I want to run a Jupyter notebook server on a cloud Virtual Machine.
 I will view and interact with this from my laptop web browser.
 I can select a VM with a desired level of compute power.
 I can run the `jupyter` notebook server on an internet-facing VM (less secure) or on a cloud-internal VM (more secure).
 This approach is simpler than building a "Littlest Jupyter Hub" which in turn is much simpler than building a full-scale Jupyter Hub.
+Let's review these three options briefly, with build times being "YMMV".

+- Full-scale Jupyter Hub: Provides Jupyter Lab Server for hundreds, even thousands of individuals
+    - Build time: Days to learn and build a first time; with necessary ongoing care and feeding
+- Littlest Jupyter hub: Jupyter Lab Server for two up to 12 people
+    - Build time: Set up in half a day; plan on occasional updating
+- Jupyter Lab Server on a VM: For one person
+    - Build time: Up and running in an hour; update whenever

+In all cases each User should take advantage of independent software versioning such as GitHub.

 One way to proceed is to employ the `ssh` protocol to create a secure tunnel between machines.
 We consider